zhbjsh/homeassistant-ssh/README.md

 #### Sensor command with controllable static sensor

-This command returns the current value of the setting `log_level` in a config file.
-The `command_set` command of the sensor is used to change the value, which makes the sensor controllable and creates a select entity.
+This command returns the current value of the `log_level` setting in a config file.
+The sensors `command_set` is used to change the value, which makes the sensor controllable and creates a select entity.
 Without the `options` list, a text entity would be generated.

 ```yaml
 - command: cat /etc/app.conf | awk -F "=" '/^log_level/ {print $2}'